-- Cut the canes that had fruit (floricanes) to the ground. - Secure the new green canes that grew this year (primocanes) to your trellis system.
+- Cut the canes that had fruit (floricanes) to the ground. - Secure the new canes that grew this year (primocanes) to your trellis system.
 They will flower and bear fruit next year. - Keep them watered--I-I.5 inches per week.
-Avoid overhead watering. - Peaches: If you had peach leaf curl or coryneum blight, spray with a fungicide containing chlorothalonil or copper in late October.
-Start again in January and apply 3 times at three week intervals. - Apples: If you had anthracnose, apply a fixed copper fungicide two weeks before harvest (before the fall rains). - Fantastic resource: Managing Diseases in Home Orchards
+Avoid overhead watering. - Peaches: If you had peach leaf curl or coryneum blight, spray with a fungicide containing chlorothalonil in late October.
+Start again in January and apply 3 times at three week intervals. - Apples: If you had anthracnose, apply a fixed copper fungicide before the fall rains. - Pears: If you had pearleaf blister mite or Pacific pear rust (spring), or Pear Trellis Rust (mid-late summer) spray with a wettable sulfur product such as Defend DF, or use horticultural oil. - Fantastic resource: Managing Diseases in Home Orchards

-ALWAYS READ AND FOLLOW ALL LABEL DIRECTIONS
+ALWAYS READ AND FOLLOW ALL LABEL DIRECTIONS!